The First Web Foundation began as a full-service communications initiative legally registered in Malawi in 2006 under the “Business Names Act”.

 The rationale then was to set up the First Web Foundation as an Income Generating Activity (IGA) to fundraise for the establishment of an NGO that he founded in Malawi, the Child Rights Information and Documentation Centre (CRIDOC).
 Established in 2004, CRIDOC seeks to help create access to information on children and youth rights and related issues in the country.

-While at the onset the main specialty was to provide consultancy support for civil society organizations in on-line communication, First Web Foundation eventually expanded its focus to other areas of communication, such as production of TV/video documentaries, production of radio documentaries, public relations, media strategy development, just to mention a few.
-A significant part of the proceeds realized from these consultancies had been contributed considerably towards the growth of CRIDOC.
+While at the onset the main speciality was to provide consultancy support for civil society organizations in online communication, First Web Foundation eventually expanded its focus to other areas of communication, such as the production of TV/video documentaries, production of radio documentaries, public relations, media strategy development, just to mention a few.
+A significant part of the proceeds realized from these consultancies had contributed considerably towards the growth of CRIDOC.

 Where Are We Now?